vivax3794/ABGDB/README.md

 pipenv sync
 ```

-then make a `.env` file with your discord token like this:
+then make a `.env` file with your secret stuff like this:
 ```
 TOKEN="your token here"
+DATABASE_URL="your database url here"
 ```

 and then you are ready to run the bot!